Xia Dynasty

 Xiang's son, Shao Kang, was sheltered by a tribal chief, surviving for years as a fugitive despite Han Zhuo's efforts to eliminate him and prevent the reemergence of the Xia Dynasty.
 Upon reaching adulthood, Shao Kang began organizing with local lords who despised Han Zhuo's rule.
 Shao Kang ultimately emerged victorious in the ensuing military confrontation, leading to Han Zhuo's suicide.
 The reigns of Shao Kang and his son Zhu are traditionally characterized as among the most prosperous periods in the history of the Xia Dynasty.

 As the Xia Dynasty expanded and established an empire, he needed protection from the powerful barbarians whose archery skills were unmatched.
 So, Xia Dynasty decided to build big walls around cities, the closer to the emperor, the taller.
+Zhu, the 7th king of Xia, undertook a punitive expedition in the East China Sea and conquered lots of land, even killing a nine-tailed fox while hunting during the expedition.
+A prison called yuantu (圜土) was created.
 Captured enemies were made slaves to work on the walls, but the comfort the wall provided made the last kings of Xia extremely materialistic, to heaven’s disgrace.

 The last king of Xia, Jie, was tyrannical and immoral.
 He would put people on burning pillars and make them crawl on it just to get a laugh.
 While the peasants were starving, he would create a pool full of wine for his friends to drink, and when people got drunk and drowned in the pool, he didn’t bat an eye.
 He also created forests hanging with meat (very wasteful).
 Natural disasters were rampant.
 The Xia has officially lost their Mandate of Heaven.

-A neighboring tribe, the Shang clan, saw this chaos unfold within the once so powerful Xia Empire.
+A neighboring tribe, the Shang clan (who was descendant of the Yi civilization), saw this chaos unfold within the once so powerful Xia Empire.
 Their leader, Cheng Tang, lead an army to invade the Xia.
 As the Shang army stormed through the villages and palaces, they told the people that they are only here for Jie.
 Many Xia people joined the Shang, and their army grew stronger and stronger.
 Jie’s forces were destroyed in a storm so Jie fled.
 The Shang Dynasty was established.
 King Tang gave the remnants of the Xia clan a fief comprising the small state of .
 This practice is known as "the two crownings and the three respects".

 It is said that Chinese dragons were normal semi-divine creatures that existed in the Xia Dynasty, with even accounts on “dragon tamers” who train the dragons.
 These dragons were signs of a half-man half-divine culture of the Chinese.
 As the people grew more materialistic, however, the dragons began to disappear, but the culture left by them was very valuable.
 4000 years later the CCP decided to destroy all of what was left of the semi-divine culture.